mvolkmann/blog/src/prolog.md

 The following predicates write to the `current_output` stream or a specified stream: `write`, `writeln`, `format`, `put_byte`, `put_char`, `put_code`, and `nl` (writes a newline character).
-A single-quoted string should be passed as the first argument to the `write` predicate.
+An atom (which can be produced by a single-quoted string) should be passed as the first argument to the `write` predicate.

 For example: